Browse the knowledge base

 Understanding your document counter

-Your document counter is uploads + email-extracted attachments this calendar month, reset at midnight UTC on the 1st.
-Irrelevant emails, duplicates, and failed uploads don't count.
+Your document counter is the number of documents in your account that were created this calendar month — uploads plus email-extracted attachments.
+It resets when the month changes.
+Irrelevant emails, duplicates, failed uploads, and documents you've deleted don't count.
 At 100% new uploads are blocked but existing documents stay accessible.
 Free 10, Starter 30, Business 75, Growth 200.

 When to read this article

-You're trying to plan your usage for the month, troubleshoot why the counter says 50 but you only see 40 documents in the list, or figure out whether you should upgrade to handle this month's volume.
+You're trying to plan your usage for the month, troubleshoot why the counter shows a number that doesn't match what you expect, or figure out whether you should upgrade to handle this month's volume.
 The counter is simple in principle but has a few subtleties around what counts and what doesn't.

 For the upgrade flow itself, see switch or cancel your plan.
 For what specifically the email classifier counts (and doesn't), see what happens when you forward a newsletter.